VJ-Varanasi/personal-website/content/home/past_projects.md

 weight: 65

 title: Past Work and Projects
-subtitle: "A brief summary of some of my past projects"
+subtitle: "An overview of some of my past work"

 content:
   # Page type to display.
 E.g. project.